Skip to content

 What is the best tar remover for baked-on tar and asphalt?

 For hardened tar, asphalt overspray, and weathered residue, the Stoner Tarminator is the community benchmark, clearing week-old tar in a single 30 to 60 second pass thanks to its petroleum-distillate cling-foam chemistry.
 That performance comes with the heaviest health profile in this guide, translated straight from its SDS: a DANGER signal word, H351 (suspected carcinogen, Category 2), H361 (suspected reproductive toxin, Category 2), H332, and 40 to 60 percent VOC, plus a Prop 65 warning.
 The SDS directs outdoor or well-ventilated use, which is why it scores low on health even though it wins on removal.
-The CarPro TarX is a citrus-solvent alternative for the same job, also DANGER-labeled.
+The CarPro TarX is an ester and citrus-blend solvent alternative for the same job, also DANGER-labeled.
 For fresh or light tar, a milder aqueous pick like Mothers avoids that chemistry trade-off entirely.

 Will bug and tar remover damage my paint, clear coat, or ceramic coating?